Police summon Twitter's India head over assault video

 The platform "let content go viral that promoted enmity between various communities in the state and country", Uttar Pradesh police said in the notice, seen by AFP.

-Twitter declined to comment and the video was still available on the site on Friday.
+Twitter declined to comment and the video was still available on the site Friday.

 Last month Indian police visited Twitter's offices after the firm labelled tweets by the ruling Bharatiya Janata Party's national spokesman as "manipulated media".